SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture4_Database_Storage_II.md

 3. Compaction

-   Since log structured storcture always apapends logs to the end of the file( duplicate entries, space amplification), the DBMS need to compact them periodically.
+   Since log structured storage always appends logs to the end of the file( duplicate entries, space amplification), the DBMS need to compact them periodically.